Python-SIP/sip/docs/annotations.rst

     This boolean annotation specifies that the function (which must be a virtual) will be executed in a new thread.

+    This annotation is ignored if ABI v14 is being targeted.

 .. function-annotation:: NoArgParser